Technology • Ruth Kedar

 Who designed the Amazon logo?

 The Amazon logo was designed by Turner Duckworth in 2000.
-The design has become one of the most recognized marks in the Technology industry.
+The design has become one of the better-known marks in the Technology space.

 What are the Amazon brand guidelines for logo usage?